originally posted on Concept Hub

 - A new decision-making process must be guided by a powerful coalition that can act as a team.

-A good vision statement acknowledges that sacrifices will be necessary but makes clear that these sacrifices will yield particular benefits and personal satisfactions that are far superior to change.
+A good vision statement acknowledges that sacrifices will be necessary but makes clear that these sacrifices will yield particular benefits and personal satisfaction that are far superior to change.

 - If the vision is made real, how will it affect the stakeholders?